gawertm/dsti-devops-project/README.md

 - The Postgres Password is stored as a Github Secret and then via the Deployment created as a Secret in Kubernetes
 - The SP has pull and push permissions for the ACR
 - Also, I added the Username and Password of ACR Service Principal as Github Secrets

+## Evaluation Comments
+1. web application was obviously created
+2. CI/CD Pipeline with GitHub Actions in place as the main mean of provisioning
+3. IaC Approach was used during kubernetes environment creation (Azure Resource Manager Bicep Templates)
+4. Docker Images are build during deployment and pushed to Azure Container Registry
+5. Docker-Compose files are created to demonstrate ability, however they are not used in the pipeline and final Deployment
+6. Kubernetes is used for Orchestration of containers
+7. Service Mesh architecture used with Cluster IPs and a Nginx for Communication, however no ServiceMesh "Product" like Istio used
+8. Monitoring is implemented in a Azure native way using Azure Monitor.
+- However, Grafana and Prometheus capabilities were demonstrated in another DSTI project, please visit https://clicklearn.gawert.de/d/rYdddlPWk/buoy-hardware-monitoring?orgId=1&refresh=5m&from=1639399041358&to=1639485441358
+- username: viewer
+- password: godsti2021

+9. Documentation mainly done as part of this README but also within the code
+- nothing else needed for installation, as the applciation is available on the web: https://dsti-devops.gawert.de
+- However, please contact mailto:manuel,gawert@edu.dsti.institute to start the application before grading

+Bonus:
+- additionally to JavaScript, React was used for the Frontend
+- different Hosting platform (Microsoft Azure) was used
+- Kubernetes Secrets used for Service Principal and Postgres Password
+- Additional Azure Kubernetes GitHub Action Modules used (https://github.com/Azure/k8s-create-secret,https://github.com/Azure/k8s-deploy, https://github.com/Azure/k8s-set-context)
+- Pipeline Resiliency for any tasks was added e.g. by doing --dry-run -o yaml and pipe this to kubectl apply STDIN.
+This prevents the pipeline to break if artifacts already exist